 These data comparisons are an attempt to show that NYCHA is an outlier in terms of turnover compared to the rest of US public housing.
 Of course that is true.
 NYCHA is the largest and oldest system in the country, in a city with the deepest political commitment to public housing.

-Not only did few cities construct the number of units built in NYC, but also many that did have already destroyed them.
+Not only did few cities construct the number of units built in NYC, but many that did have already destroyed them.
 Many cities have limited the goals and scope of their public housing authorities and many states have severely limited their funding (on top of the larger federal retreat over the last 30 years.)

 The obvious point here is that comparing NYCHA to other public housing authorities is ridiculous and a comically inept attempt to make it look bad.
 When compared to other public housing authorities, if anything, it shows that a bigger commitment to public housing can make a significant difference to every city.